smtp2go-oss/smtp2go-python/README.md

 ## Development

-Clone repo and install requirements into a virtualenv.
+Clone repo and install `requirements.txt` into a virtualenv.
 Run tests with `pytest`.

+Also we've included pipenv, so you can just `cd` into the directory and `pipenv shell`

 ## Contributing